Lawyerless.app

 FAQ

-What types of damages can be covered by an indemnification clause?
+What is the purpose of an indemnification clause?

 Can I negotiate an indemnification clause?